 changes in period flow: including heavier, lighter, flooding and clotting

 Stress can exacerbate peri-menopause symptoms.
 A stressed out, 40+ woman can feel like she is on a merry-go-round of anxiety, insomnia and spiralling health problems.
 It is common for a perimenopausal woman to describe having so many health problems that she doesn't know where to start.
 Read Vanessa's story.

 Hormones have complex interactions.
 Stress hormones cause direct disruption to our reproductive and thyroid hormones, worsening peri-menopause.

 Women are often shocked to discover that the same lifestyle that they coped with in their 30's, is now causing them anxiety and menstrual symptoms.

-Many simple dietary interventions such as managing blood sugar fluctuations, eating more foods that contain magnesium, drinking herbal teas, and reducing coffee and alcohol intake, can have a positive affect on your experience of peri-menopause.
+Many simple dietary interventions such as managing blood sugar fluctuations, eating more foods that contain magnesium, cutting back on histamine containing foods, drinking herbal teas, and reducing coffee and alcohol intake, can have a positive affect on your experience of peri-menopause.

 5. Don't take chances with your health during peri-menopause: